INM-088 for the treatment of glaucoma

 Until very recently, studies on novel topical ophthalmic formulations of cannabinoids have been largely non-existent.
 Designing an ideal delivery system for any ocular disease depends on molecular properties of the drug substance and incorporating it into the formulation while taking into consideration parameters such as size, charge, and affinity towards various ocular tissues and pigments.

 On December 3rd, 2020, InMed announced that it had secured an exclusive, worldwide license from EyeCRO LLC for its Microemulsion Drug Ocular Penetration System (“MiDROPS®”) eyedrop delivery technology targeting effective, topical administration of cannabinoids to the eye.
-InMed has already completed preliminary investigation demonstrating simplicity, superiority and effectiveness of MiDROPS® to deliver sustained levels of CBN to the eye, as compared to other formulations, as part of its INM-088 program for the prospective treatment of ocular diseases, including glaucoma.
+InMed has already completed a preliminary investigation demonstrating simplicity, superiority and effectiveness of MiDROPS® to deliver sustained levels of CBN to the eye, as compared to other formulations, as part of its INM-088 program for the prospective treatment of ocular diseases, including glaucoma.
 With this licensing agreement in place, InMed anticipates initiation of IND-enabling toxicology studies with INM-088, incorporating MiDROPS®, in 2021.

 - Biocompatibility and biodegradability of the formulation;